jenniferafelton/jenniferafelton.github.io/index.md

 ### Projects

 [Halloween Pumpkin Punter](https://youtu.be/9I2mWTbRupM)<br>
-This is my first Unity project.
-It is based upon a group project from IESD.
+Pumpkin Punter is based upon a group project from IESD.
 The goal is to reach all the tombstones while kicking pumpkins out of the way.
-I learned to create assets with actions and to create a custom first person camera that interacts with the environment.
+I learned to create assets with actions and to create a custom first person camera that interacts with the environment. <br>
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---